philgyford/samuelpepys-twitter/README.md

 ## Local development

-You could run it in a local virtual environment, installing python requirements from the `requirements.txt` file.
+You could run it in a local virtual environment.

+Either instal python requirements using pip from the `requirements.txt` file, or using uv with `uv sync`.

+If changing any requirements in `pyproject.toml`, then regenerate `requirements.txt` using `uv pip compile pyproject.toml -o requirements.txt`.

 Then set up either a `config.cfg` or `.env` file (see above).
-Then run the script:
+Then run the
+script:

     $ ./poster.py